paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-5-reaching-our-goal.md

 Approaching 4 weeks since our Artifactory subscription ended and the Advanced Artefacts service went live, post-migration support has consistently been quiet, with zero packages lost to date.

-## in summary some interesting facts and stats…
+## In summary some interesting facts and stats…

 To conclude we thought it would be nice to summarise some of the key points from the process: